Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

 Elias Díaz At The Plate

-- Among qualified hitters in baseball, his batting average ranks 45th, his on-base percentage ranks 98th, and he is 84th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 49th, his on-base percentage ranks 101st, and he is 91st in the league in slugging.

-- Diaz has picked up an RBI in 32.5% of his games this year, with more than one RBI in 15.4% of his games.
-He has also driven in three or more runs in five contests.
+- Diaz has an RBI in 39 of 118 games this season, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in five contests.

-- In 29.1% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (4.3%).
+- In 35 of 118 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.